Jones Arogbofa

-Early life
+Background

-Arogbofa was born in Oka Akoko, Ondo State.
-He attended Obafemi Awolowo University, Rochester Institute of Technology, University of Alabama, United States Army Command and General Staff College, University of Lagos, and University of Ibadan.
+Jones Oladeinde Arogbofa was born in Oka Akoko, Ondo State on 10 November 1952.
+He died on 10 February 2024, at the age of 71.

 Career

-Arogbofa is a retired Brigadier General and was commissioned into the Nigerian Army in 1973.
+Arogbofa was a Brigadier General and was commissioned into the Nigerian Army in 1973.
 He became Chief of Staff to Goodluck Jonathan.
 He was succeeded by Abba Kyari.
 After Abba Kyari's death, Arogbofa made a statement by saying: “You must not embarrass the president in addressing issues.
 The chief of staff to the president must be trustworthy because the president must rely on the chief of staff and believe that you can’t join hands with others against him.
 The office is not a piece of cake”.